Selective Reviews of Bandit Problems in AI via a Statistical View: Advanced Topics

-Beyond clinical trial design, Wang and Ramdas (2022)\cite{wang2022false} applied MAB principles to FDR control, proposing the e-BH procedure based on e-values, a modification of the classical Benjamini-Hochberg method.
+Beyond clinical trial design, Wang and Ramdas \cite{wang2022false} applied MAB principles to FDR control, proposing the Benjamini–Hochberg (BH) procedure for false discovery rate (FDR) control that utilizes e-values, a~modification of the classical Benjamini–Hochberg method.
 Their approach is more robust in the presence of complex dependence structures, showing effectiveness not only in finance but also in statistical control within MAB problems.
-By establishing a novel connection between combinatorial binary bandits and spike-and-slab variable selection, \cite{liu2023variable} proposed a stochastic optimization approach to subset selection known as Thompson Variable Selection (TVS).
-This method leverages the principles of TS within the variable selection framework, providing an efficient probabilistic algorithm that balances exploration and exploitation when identifying optimal subsets of variables.
+By~establishing a novel connection between combinatorial binary bandits and spike-and-slab variable selection, Liu and Ro{\v{c}}kov{\'a} \cite{liu2023variable} proposed a stochastic optimization approach to subset selection known as Thompson Variable Selection (TVS).
+This method leverages the principles of TS within the variable selection framework, providing an efficient probabilistic algorithm that balances exploration and exploitation when identifying optimal subsets of~variables.

-Additionally, the MAB model is extensively applied in the pricing strategy.
-Misra, Schwartz, and Abernethy (2019)\cite{misra2019dynamic} innovated real-time pricing for online retailers lacking complete demand data, employing MAB algorithms combined with microeconomic choice theory.
-Validated by Monte Carlo simulations, their method significantly reduces revenue losses and enhances profit potential compared to traditional methods.
-Following this, Jain et al. (2024)\cite{jain2024effective} developed a novel algorithm that integrates discrete choice modeling with TS to address limited demand information in retail.
-This approach not only minimizes losses from suboptimal pricing but also integrates pricing and promotional strategies within a unified demand model, significantly improving retail effectiveness.
+In addition, the~MAB model is extensively applied in the pricing strategy.
+Misra, Schwartz, and Abernethy \cite{misra2019dynamic} innovated real-time pricing for online retailers lacking complete demand data, employing MAB algorithms combined with microeconomic choice theory.
+Validated by Monte Carlo simulations, their method significantly reduces revenue losses and enhances profit potential compared with traditional methods.
+Following this, Jain et al. \cite{jain2024effective} developed a novel algorithm that integrates discrete choice modeling with TS to address limited demand information in retail.
+This approach not only minimizes losses from suboptimal pricing but~also integrates pricing and promotional strategies within a unified demand model, significantly improving retail~effectiveness.

-Moreover, Duan et al. (2023) \cite{duan2023bandit} introduced Bandit Interpretability via Confidence Selection (BICS), a model-agnostic framework that leverages the MAB paradigm and the UCB algorithm to identify critical image regions.
-This approach delivers precise and compact explanations for deep neural networks, significantly enhancing interpretability across diverse applications.
+In computer vision, Duan et al. \cite{duan2023bandit} introduced Bandit Interpretability via Confidence Selection (BICS), a~model-agnostic framework that leverages the MAB paradigm and the UCB algorithm to identify critical image regions.
+This approach delivers precise and compact explanations for deep neural networks, significantly improving interpretability across various~applications.